Home construction loan

 You can apply for OP’s credit guarantee to be used as side collateral for your home loan.
-The maximum amount of the credit guarantee is 25,000 per applicant.
-Alternatively, you can apply for a government guarantee to be used as side collateral.
+The maximum amount of a loan guarantee is 50,000 euros per borrower(s) and home.
+It is valid for a maximum of 15 years.

 The act governing the loan-to-value ratio came into force on 1 July 2016.
 The ratio applies to loans granted for the purchase or renovation of a home for which the home is lodged as collateral.
 The purpose of use of the home is of no significance, i.e. the law applies not only to loans taken out to buy one's own permanent home but also to those taken out to by a buy-to-let home and a holiday home.